On Bisimulations for Description Logics

 The following theorem is a counterpart of Theorem~\ref{theorem: mz1}, with no restrictions on~$\Phi$.

-{Let $\mI$ be a traditional interpretation without unreachable objects.
-Then: \begin{enumerate} \item If $\mIqQS$ is finite then it is a minimal QS-interpretation that validates the same terminological axioms in $\mLP$ as $\mI$. \item If $\mIqQS$ is finitely branching then it is a minimal QS-interpretation that satisfies the same concept assertions in $\mLP$ as $\mI$. \end{enumerate}}
+{Let $\mI$ be a finitely branching interpretation. \begin{enumerate} \item If $\mIqQS$ is finite then it is a minimal QS-interpretation that validates the same set of terminological axioms in $\mLP$ as $\mI$. \item If $\mIqQS$ is unreachable-objects-free then it is a minimal QS-interpretation that satisfies the same set of concept assertions in $\mLP$ as $\mI$. \end{enumerate}}

 \begin{theorem} \TheoremMZS \end{theorem}

 {\begin{proof} By Lemma~\ref{lemma: HGEAO}, every $x \in \Delta^\mI$ is $\mLP$-equivalent to $[x]_\simLP$.
 Since $\equivLP$ and $\simLP$ coincide, if $[x]_\simLP \neq [x']_\simLP$ then $[x]_\simLP$ and $[x']_\simLP$ are not $\mLP$-equivalent to each other.
 Denote $\mI' = \mIqQS$.